rule

 Text 32-33

-With those bent upon an absence of differences is the oneness known by the diversity.
-Following that course, is He Himself by His expanding spiritual energy with all His decorations, weapons, characteristics and having so many potencies and different names, truly understood as the omniscient Supreme Lord defeating the illusion; may He, the all-pervading One, with all His forms, protect us always and everywhere.
+Those bent on an absence of differences think of the oneness of the Soul [within the material diversity].
+Following that course, He is in truth understood as the [One transcendental] omniscient Supreme Lord [who defeats the illusion] by means of His expanding spiritual energy in the form of His decorations, weapons, characteristics and the opulence of His many potencies and different names.
+May He, the all-pervading One, with all His forms protect us always and everywhere.

 With those thinking an absence of differences is the oneness known by the diversity.
 Following that course, is He Himself by His expanding spiritual energy with all His decorations, weapons, characteristics and having so many potencies and different names, truly understood as the omniscient Supreme Lord defeating the illusion; may He, the all-pervading One, with all His forms, protect us always and everywhere.
 (Vedabase)